 The challenge with our first prospect interactions is finding problems and opportunities that will resonate on first contact.
-The wider your target customer profile is, the more problems you can come up it and the weaker your B2B value proposition will be.
+The wider your target customer profile is, the more problems you can come up with and the weaker your B2B value proposition will be.

 However, problems are never equal in the eyes of businesses.
 In B2B, there are three types of solutions that matter: